Creative Coding (Online Short Course)

 Processing is programming environment and language which has been used in the creative industry for over 20 years.
 Being open source, it is free to use and has been adopted as a tool of choice by creative people around the world.

 Throughout this course, you will learn to use programming to create visuals and experiences from scratch.
 You will obtain a better understanding of how computer works.
 You will also learn to integrate programming into your own creative practice using practical and personal projects.

-Artist, designers and other professionals in the creative industry who want to start using programming in their practice.
+- Students, artist, designers and other professionals in the creative industry who want to bring their practice to a whole new level.

 Online Short Course Materials

 To take part in the Online sessions you will need:

 - An up-to-date web browser (we recommend Firefox or Chrome)

 - The latest version of Java installed on your device